angulardart/site-angulardart/src/angular/guide/security.md

 <?code-excerpt path-base="security"?>

-This page describes Angular's built-in protections against common web-application vulnerabilities and attacks such as cross-site scripting attacks.
-It doesn't cover application-level security, such as authentication (_Who is this user?_) and authorization (_What can this user do?_).
+This page describes Angular's built-in protections against common web-app vulnerabilities and attacks such as cross-site scripting attacks.
+It doesn't cover app-level security, such as authentication (_Who is this user?_) and authorization (_What can this user do?_).

 For more information about the attacks and mitigations described below, see [OWASP Guide Project](https://www.owasp.org/index.php/Category:OWASP_Guide_Project).